-The Board held a total of four meetings in 2017.
-No director attended less than 75% of the aggregate number of meetings of the Board and the committees on which he served in 2017, with the exception of Manuel J. Moroun who was excused for good reason.
+The Board held a total of four meetings in 2018.
+No director attended less than 75% of the aggregate number of meetings of the Board and the committees on which he served in 2018, with the exception of Manuel J. Moroun who was excused for good reason.
 We encourage all Board members to attend our annual meeting of shareholders.
 Failure to attend annual meetings without good reason is a factor considered in determining whether to nominate a current Board member.
-All Board members. except Manuel J. Moroun who was excused for good reason, attended our annual meeting of shareholders held on April 27, 2017.
+All but one of the Board members attended our annual meeting of shareholders held on April 26, 2018.